dfashbaugh/2D_Programming/README.md

 ## How Does it Work?

+It works like any other programming language.
+It has a program counter that points at a command, the command executes, then the program counter moves on.
-This depends on a program counter that doesn't really count.
+The program counter in this case is 2 dimensional though.
+So it doesn't really count..

 The 2 dimensional program counter is constantly loaded by each instruction that is executed.
 Therefore, every instruction includes the arguments necessary for the functionality of the instruction, but also includes a next address.